nvmcr/DataScience_HandBook/Machine_Learning/README.md

 6. Sometimes the model can even be used to find the most important features from the distribution plots if the features differs a lot.
 ## K-NN
+K Nearest Neighbors is a non parametric model that can be used for both classification and regression.
+1. Given a new, unseen input feature vector, the algorithm identifies the k nearest neighbors to that vector in the training dataset. "k" is a user-defined parameter that determines the number of neighbors to consider.
+2. The distance metric (e.g., Euclidean distance or Manhattan distance) is typically used to measure the distance between the new input vector and the training instances.
+3. The majority class label (for classification) or the mean/median of the target values (for regression) among the k nearest neighbors is then assigned as the predicted label or target value for the new input vector.

+The key idea behind the KNN algorithm is that similar instances are likely to have similar labels or target values.
+By considering the labels or target values of the k nearest neighbors, the algorithm makes predictions based on the local structure of the data.
+Remember to pick od number of k to avoiding tie between categories, scale the features (normalize) first as this is a distance based algorithm and for categorical features, appropriate distance metrics (such as Hamming distance or Jaccard similarity) need to be used instead of Euclidean or Manhattan distance.
+## Tree Methods
+### Decision Trees

 # References
 The information is pulled from various sources from internet.
 Major sources are: